mfruizs/mac_psvita_hack365/README.md

   3. Connect psvita on PC with QCMA, leave this in the background

         > this generate a PSN ID on /APP when f we are registered and logged in psn store
-  4. Run the executable, when complete QCMA will notify you that the database refreshed and there should be a new addition
+  4. Run the executable ( auto_h-encore.command ), when complete QCMA will notify you that the database refreshed and there should be a new addition

 # DISCLAIMER